rakib-gazi/L2-PH-Assingment-02/README.md

 # Bonus Section

-## Explain the Primary Key and Foreign Key concepts in PostgreSQL.
+## Q.Explain the Primary Key and Foreign Key concepts in PostgreSQL.

 The primary key & Foreign key is the most import thing in  PostgreSQL, Which is used for data integrity & relationship.